meteor/meteor/content/testing.md

 <h3 id="testing-types">Types of tests</h3>

-Entire books have been written on the subject of testing, so we will simply touch on some basics of testing here.
+Entire books have been written on the subject of testing, so we will touch on some basics of testing here.
 The important thing to consider when writing a test is what part of the application you are trying to test, and how you are verifying the behavior works.

 - **Unit test**: If you are testing one small module of your application, you are writing a unit test.
 You'll need to *stub* and *mock* other modules that your module usually leverages in order to *isolate* each test.
 You'll typically also need to *spy* on actions that the module takes to verify that they occur.